-In most cases you will not be able to get your trees removed for free.
-Some people think that a tree company will come and take the tree away for free as they are getting timber and woodchip they will sell on to other customers.
+In most cases, you will not be able to get your trees removed for free.
+Some people think that a tree company will come and take the tree away for free as they are getting timber and woodchips they will sell to other customers.

-It is true some tree companies have a side business in fire wood and garden mulch, but it’s just this that gets them through the winter months when there is little work on.
+It is true some tree companies have a side business in firewood and garden mulch, but it’s just this that gets them through the winter months when there is little work on it.

 Will, the city, cut down a tree on my property?

 In short no. Although the city has the legal authority over your trees as they are a part of and benefit the whole community, they will not foot the bill for pruning or removal.
 That is up to you.